letsemploy/docs/docs/how/index.md

 ## 2. Create a ojobpub.json
 Create file `/.well-known/ojobpub.json` (all lower case!) in a **specific JSON format containing structured meta information** about your job openings and link to the full job description on your website.

+!!! tip "file or application?"
+    We write about ojobpub.json to be a static file because it the simplest case, how to provide the data.
+But there is no limitation, that this endpoint could be an application or dynamic script to provide the data.

 ## 3. Validate

 To validate the JSON data format, we provide a [oJobPub JSON schema](https://github.com/ojobpub/schema) and an app [validator.ojobpub.org](https://validator.ojobpub.org) to help validate the data file.